 • Check that the network card is up to date.

-• Check the health of the network.
+3. If the network is the issue, check the health of the network.

 For information about improving video display, see Optimizing multiple tile display.